Which city is cheaper, Hong Kong or Shanghai?

 Many people travel to Hong Kong specifically to go shopping.
 There is a high concentration of shopping malls in the city, and you'll likely find yourself cutting through malls to access different parts of town.
 The city is arguably one of the best shopping cities in the world.
 Popular items to purchase in the city include designer clothes, handbags, electronics, jewelry, watches, and tailor-made suits.

-As it has a large number of activities for kids, Hong Kong is a very family-friendly destination.
+With a huge array of activities for kids, Hong Kong is very family-friendly.
 In addition to its many fascinating cultural experiences like visiting the markets and historical landmarks, this city also has a diversity of kid-friendly entertainment options.
 The most obvious is Disneyland, but there are also other amusement parks and aquariums like Ocean Park.
 Make sure you check out the Symphony of Lights in the evening and head to The Peak Tower during the day.

-Shanghai and Hong Kong both fun destinations for a couple.
+Shanghai and Hong Kong both world-class destinations for a couple.

 Shanghai is fantastic couple's destination with fun and romantic activities.
 With its east meets west personality, couples will be able to enjoy an amazing culinary experience, beautiful gardens, and luxury hotels and spas.
 There are many romantic areas around this bustling city, making it the perfect place for a romantic city getaway.